paulhibbitts/publishing-with-docsify-this/README.md

 The following example Markdown templates are available which can be cloned/forked on GitHub or imported into Codeberg.
 Templates can also be downloaded and hosted just about anywhere online.

+To use these templates you would generally do the following (specific instructions are included with each template):

+1. Tap **Use this template** in the chosen template repository (upper-right green button) and then choose **Create a new repository**

+2. Choose the name for your new repository to contain the files and then tap **Create repository** to copy the template files to your own GitHub account

+3. View the **home.md** Markdown file in your newly created repository and copy it's URL

+4. Go to https://docsify-this.net and paste the copied URL into the **Markdown File URL** field

+5. Select the page options you want (e.g. Docsify Sidebar) and tap the **View as Standalone Page** button to view your Markdown file as a web page for sharing or embedding

 <h4><a href="https://github.com/hibbitts-design/docsify-this-one-page-article">Docsify-This One Page Article Templates</a></h4>

 ![Docsify-This One Page Article Template](images/docsify-this-one-page-article.jpg ':class=image-75-border')